tonaczew/project-foodhunter-frontend/README.md

 ## Installation

-To get started with the Food Hunter frontend, you'll need to have the following installed on your machine:

-To get started with the Food Hunter frontend, you'll need to have the following installed on your machine:
+To use the Food Hunter frontend, you'll need to have the [Food Hunter API](https://github.com/tonaczew/project-foodhunter) running locally on your machine.
+You can follow the instructions in the API's README file to get it up and running.

-- Node.js (version 12 or later)
-- npm (version 6 or later)
+Once you have the API running, open the index.html file in your web browser to start using the Food Hunter frontend.

-Once you have these installed, you can clone the repository to your local machine by running the following command:
+If you wish to examine the source code or make modifications to the application, you can clone the repository to your local machine by running the following command:

 `git clone https://github.com/tonaczew/project-foodhunter-frontend.git`

-Next, navigate to the project directory and install the necessary dependencies by running:

-`npm install`

 ## Usage

-To use the Food Hunter frontend, you'll need to have the [Food Hunter API](https://github.com/tonaczew/project-foodhunter) running locally on your machine.
-You can follow the instructions in the API's README file to get it up and running.

-Once you have the API running, you can start the frontend application by running:

-`npm start`

-This will start the application on http://localhost:8080.
-You can open this URL in your web browser to access the Food Hunter frontend.

 To use the application, follow these steps: